hodyroff/scs-training/Virtualization/Kolla-OSISM.md

 * Storage: SSD/NVMe; use 2x1.9TB to have sufficient space for caching packages and containers

 #### Putting it together:
-* Add requirements up when combinig roles in not fully decomposed setups
+* Add requirements up when combining roles in not fully decomposed setups
 * Smaller setups will work if you
     - Carefully design QoS settings to avoid starvation
     - You avoid too high load